Jackson Family Patriarch Joe Jackson Dead at 89

 The couple split more than once and lived apart for decades, but they reportedly never divorced.

-The couple presented a united front when their son Michael died in 2009 from an overdose of Propofol.
+The couple presented a united front when Michael died in 2009 from an overdose of propofol.

 The elder Jackson told CNN his son had tried to reach him before his death, but they didn't connect.